aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 chief of state: President Lt.
 Gen. Yoweri Kaguta MUSEVENI (since seizing power 26 January 1986); note - the president is both chief of state and head of government

 head of government: President Lt.
-Gen. Yoweri Kaguta MUSEVENI (since seizing power 29 January 1986); Prime Minister Apollo NSIBAMBI (since 5 April 1999); note - the president is both chief of state and head of government; the prime minister assists the president in the supervision of the cabinet
+Gen. Yoweri Kaguta MUSEVENI (since seizing power 26 January 1986); Prime Minister Apollo NSIBAMBI (since 5 April 1999); note - the prime minister assists the president in the supervision of the cabinet

 cabinet: Cabinet appointed by the president from among elected legislators

-elections: president reelected by popular vote for a five-year term; election last held 12 March 2001 (next to be held NA 2006); note - first popular election for president since independence in 1962 was held in 1996; prime minister appointed by the president
+elections: president reelected by popular vote for a five-year term; election last held 23 February 2006 (next to be held in 2011)

 election results: Lt.
 Gen. Yoweri Kaguta MUSEVENI elected president; percent of vote - Lt.
-Gen. Yoweri Kaguta MUSEVENI 69.3%, Kizza BESIGYE 27.8%
+Gen. Yoweri Kaguta MUSEVENI 59.3%, Kizza BESIGYE 37.4%, other 3.3%

 Legislative branch:

-unicameral National Assembly (303 members - 214 directly elected by popular vote, 81 nominated by legally established special interest groups [women 56, army 10, disabled 5, youth 5, labor 5], 8 ex officio members; members serve five-year terms)
+unicameral National Assembly (332 members - 215 elected by popular vote, 104 nominated by legally established special interest groups [women 79, army 10, disabled 5, youth 5, labor 5], 13 ex officio members; members serve five-year terms)

 Judicial branch: